bac3917/bac3917.github.io/_posts/2020-11-24-BennyGreen.md

 bigimg:
 ---

-Time for more <a href="https://twitter.com/hashtag/jazzviz?src=hashtag_click">#jazzviz</a>.
+Time for more <a target="_blank" href="https://twitter.com/hashtag/jazzviz?src=hashtag_click">#jazzviz</a>.
 This time I'm taking a look at pianist Benny Green and a subset of his network.
 I define a musician's network as the individuals who are named as performing artists on their published albums.
 To gather those data, I use the discogs API and various R packages.
 Note that I do this imperfectly!
 I haven't yet mastered lists and `purrr` to clean up my act.
 This stands in contrast to Benny Green, who's act is fantastic!
 Just listen to his albums, or see him live when this pandemic ends.

 ![BennyGreenNetwork](/img/bennygreennetwork112420.jpeg){: .center-block :}